Quick Start

 • Buttons have primary, secondary and tertiary variants for default and inverted surfaces

-• The Buttons component outlines how to use the suite of buttons individually
+• The buttons component outlines how to use the suite of buttons individually

 • Button groups provide patterns for displaying button combinations